Homemade Breath Dog Treat Recipe

 Next, spread some extra 1/4 cup of oatmeal flour onto your counter.
 We used dog cookie cutters to cut out our treats.

-Spread the cut treats on a cookie sheet and bake for about 35 minutes until they are crispy.
+Spread the cut treats on a cookie sheet or the prepared baking sheet and bake for about 35 minutes until they are crispy.

 Our Other Homemade Dog Treat Recipes: